top of page

-Empress Dowager Feng — Remarkable Female Politician and Her Legendary Life
+Empress Dowager Feng — A Remarkable Politician of Northern Wei and Her Legendary Life

-She brought to the Northern Wei Empire a remarkable reign, an exceptional emperor Yuan Hong, and a brilliant life herself.
+She brought a remarkable reign to the Northern Wei Empire, bestowed upon the kingdom an exceptional emperor, Yuan Hong, and led a brilliant life herself.

-Feng's grandfather was the last king of Northern Yan (407 — 436), who got assassinated after the empire perished.
+Feng's grandfather was the last king of Northern Yan (407 — 436), who was assassinated after the empire perished.

 Feng's father complied with the Northern Wei Dynasty and served as a noble official.
-However, her father soon got involved in a rebellion and was executed.
+However, he soon became involved in a rebellion and was executed.

-Luckily, Feng's aunt was the current king's imperial concubine, who had always looked after Feng.
+Luckily, her aunt was an imperial concubine of the current king, who had always looked after Feng.

-What's more, Feng met with and impressed the current crown prince, who deeply fell in love with her.
+Furthermore, Feng met and impressed the current crown prince, who fell deeply in love with her.

 Soon, the crown prince Tuoba Jun (440 — 465), respected as Emperor Wencheng of Northern Wei, ascended to the throne, married Feng, and nominated her as an imperial concubine.